 The UnoProLogic CPLD Development system connects an FT2232H Dual High Speed USB (480 Mbits/sec) chip to the CPLD.
-The CPLD uses a dedicated channel on the FT2232H for high speed transfers to the PC.
+The CPLD uses a dedicated channel on the FT2232H for serial transfers to the PC.
 Using the EPT Active Transfer Library, sustained speeds of 0.1 Mbytes/sec can be achieved.
 The transfers are bi-directional.

-The FT2232H chip provides a means of data conversion from USB to serial/parallel data and serial/parallel to USB for data being sent from the CPLD to the PC.
+The FT2232H chip provides a means of data conversion from USB to serial data and serial to USB for data being sent from the CPLD to the PC.
 Channel A is configured as a JTAG bus and Channel B is configured as a single COM Port.
-CPLD Programming commands are transmitted via the JTAG bus (channel A).
-Channel B has one dual port 4Kbyte FIFO for transmission from Host PC to the CPLD, it also has one dual port 4Kbyte FIFO for receiving data from the CPLD to the Host PC.
-The FT2232H chip provides its own 12 MHz clock and +3.3V and +1.8V power supplies.
-The +3.3V power supply output is used by the UnoProLogic for all of its +3.3V power budget.
+Channel B has one dual port 4Kbyte FIFO for transmission from Host PC to the CPLD.